jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault renewableHeartsOfTheSea```

 When a Dolphin is fed a fish, they may dig a Heart of the Sea out of Sand or Gravel on the sea floor.

+Make sure to give the Dolphin enough space to search.

 Must be in an Ocean biome -- they're Hearts of the Sea, not Hearts of the Jungle.